WeaverDyl/Reddit-Comment-Analysis/README.md

 Then you need to setup a script application on Reddit, and enter the login information in the `config.py` file.
 See instructions [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html).

-At the top of `bot.py`, add the relative path to your initial file and final file locations. `bot.py` should then run without issue.
+At the top of `bot.py`, add the relative path to your initial file and final file locations.
+If collecting initial data, then change  the value of `COMMENTS_TO_GET` to the number of comments you want to collect. `bot.py` should then run without issue.

 In the middle of `data.py`, at the top of the `print_data_to_file` method, add a location where you would like some statistics printed.
 Then, at the bottom of `data.py`, in `main`, add the relative path to your initial file and final file locations. `data.py` should then run without issue.